Astralsparv/Picotron-Wiki/picotron_api/functions/scoresub/main.md

 The lexaloffle username of the player (this may change, use `user_id` for a unique identifier)

+Each lexaloffle username is 3-16 characters, containing only letters, numbers and underscores.

 #### `score`: number

 The score of the player